 Private and public key make Bitcoin transactions possible

-Next, it’s time to learn how Bitcoin transactions are done in practice.
+Next, it’s time to learn how Bitcoin transactions are done technically.

 Bitcoins are always stored in a public address in the Bitcoin blockchain.
 This ledger uses a simple bookkeeping method, which says: X bitcoins have been sent from an address A to address B. Since the Bitcoin blockchain is public, you can use a blockchain explorer and check any transaction from any block ever created.